LevonBecker/WindowsTools/README.md

 ## Disclaimer

 Use at your own risk.
-I am not responsible for any negative impacts caused by using this module or following my instructions.

-I am sharing this for educational purposes.

-I hope it helps and you enjoy my hard work. :)